Mining Intelligence and News

 SnapshotThe Santander Pipe Project is part of the Santander Property and is close to the active Magistral Mine.
 The Project mine will share the infrastructure and associated services relating to the fully permitted and producing Magistral mine.

-As of June 30, 2024, the Santander Mine is under care and maintenance.
-Cerro de Pasco maintains operational readiness for the Santander Pipe Project.
+As of June 30, 2024, the Santander Mine was under care and maintenance.

 Owners